Vanilla-Renewed-Team/Vanilla-Renewed/README.md

 The goal is to have a future-compatable hard to notice adjustment.
 Something you wont notice while you have it but youll notice it when its gone kinda thing.

 I hope you enjoy your time with better vanilla and thank you for checking it out!
-If you have any quesdtions or suggestions be sure to post them here or message me on discord Xanthus58#3862
+If you have any questions or suggestions be sure to post them here or message me on discord Xanthus58#3862